yosh-matsuda/cpp-yyjson/README.md

 : No option.

 `insitu`, `pad`
-: In-situ parsing is used/a padded string is an input.
+: In-situ parsing is used/a padded string is input.

 `dom`, `ond_pad`
 : "DOM" and "On Demand" parsing for the [simdjson](https://github.com/simdjson/simdjson), respectively.